Frequently Asked Questions

 Are there radios we can use at the lodge?

 Yes.
-Sorcerer supplies three travelling radios that groups are encouraged to take with them each day.
+Sorcerer supplies six VHF radios that groups are encouraged to take with them each day.
 If you are bringing your own radios, please get in touch with us in advance for the appropriate frequencies.

 Can we bring and charge our various battery operated devices?